CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

    ![](media/ex2-markdown.png)

 4. This will prompt GitHub Copilot to generate the following code in the image and produce a very simple, unstyled, but functional markdown editor.
+Now you can clear the contents in index.js file and proceed with the next tasks.

    ![](media/skills(2).png)